AishwaryaHastak/AishwaryaHastak/README.md

 - 🔭 I’m currently working on designing a simulation tool to measure the performance and efficiency of DNN accelerators on models using systolic arrays in a scale-out configuration.

-- 🌱 I’m currently learning how to implement MLOps tools to build machine learning pipelines
+- 🌱 I’m currently learning Graph Neural Networks.

 - 💬 Ask me about Machine Learning, Hardware Acceleration, Generative AI, Quantum Machine Learning and Large Language Models